krestfield/docs/ezsign/hsm_support.md

   - Configured via the ``token.hsm9000`` properties

+    *Tested: PayShield 9000*

-Refer to the installation and configuration guide for details on setting up
+Refer to the installation and configuration guide for details on configuring EzSign for these key stores

+Note that the tested instances are confirmed.
+Backwards compatibility should be maintained by the vendors for the PKCS#11 interface for later versions